SainsburyWellcomeCentre/aeon_blog/style_and_doc_guidelines.md

 	- Prefix 'n' is used for integer values e.g. `n_items`.
 	- Suffix 'num' is used for referring to a particular instance e.g. `item_num`.
 	- Suffices that indicate unit measurement are used when using multiple units e.g. `wheel_deg` and `wheel_mm`.
-	- Re-use of variable names (i.e. mutation) is avoided.
+	- Re-use of variable names (i.e. mutation) is generally avoided.
-	- Same variable names across files have the same meanings.
+	- Variables across related files which share names should share meanings.
 * Comments are for explaining _what_ a particular chunk of code does when it may be unintuitive, not for explaining exactly _how_ the code does what it does.
 * Block comments read as a narrative.
-* Complex conditional expressions are avoided; they are replaced with logical variables.
-* Imports are organized just below a file's header, in three sections: 1) packages belonging to the standard library, 2) popular packages, 3) personal packages.
-* In function calls, parameters should be specified.
+* In function calls, keyword arguments should should be specified when not obvious.
 * Leading underscores are reserved for "private" functions.